 Garland, N. P., 2004.
 Sustainable design of hydrocarbon refrigerants applied to the hermetic compressor.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: